About this listing

 Now let's be clear.
-I listed that we can accommodate 8 people, but the reality is that we currently have one full size bed in its own bedroom, a luxury queen-sized air mattress (it's as comfortable as our luxury mattress) in its own bedroom, a luxury over-sized twin air mattress, a camping cot, and a large (6' x 4') custom butcher block eating/cooking/work area with 2 bar stools, all sitting on glistening, newly discovered hardwood floors.
-That's our space at the moment.
+I listed that we can accommodate 8 people, but the reality is that we currently have one full size bed in its own bedroom with a Sealy Posturpedic mattress, a queen-sized bed with a Sealy Posturepedic Wareham Plush mattress in its own bedroom, two luxury twin air mattresses, a camping cot, a large (6' x 4') custom butcher block eating/cooking/work area with 2 bar stools, and a kitchen table with two chairs all sitting on glistening, hardwood floors.
+(We also provide extra chairs upon request (beneficial to large groups).
+That's our space.
 We welcome a large party, and the floor space is vast, for those looking for uber-budget savings in exchange for slumber-party-esque sleeping arrangements.

 Fan or AC?
 It's your choice: Save $5/night and skip the AC.
 Or splurge $5 more dollars per night and bask in the cold.
 This is my way of keeping your costs down.
-We have two oscillating, height-adjustable fans, two ceiling fans in the living room, and a brand-new AC as of June '13.
+We have two oscillating, height-adjustable fans, two ceiling fans in the living room, and an AC.
 But the space is usually cool enough that you won't need the AC.

-And I marked "Breakfast is Provided," but, again, for clarity's sake, I've got some b-fast items (and other items) "for sale" in the unit (personalized-sized cereal, pop tarts, NutriGrain bars, potato chips, cookies, etc.).
+And I marked "Breakfast is Provided," but, again, for clarity's sake, I've got some b-fast items (and other items) "for sale" in the unit (personalized-sized cereal, NutriGrain bars, potato chips, candy bars, cookies, water, soda, beer, wine, etc.).
 A price list is on the fridge.
 If you see something that isn't on the list, it's because it's new or temporary (we happened to have it on hand, so we put it in the bnb).
 For those items, just give what you believe is fair.

 Also, I've marked us as handicap accessible, because we're on the first level and have some bars on the bathtub wall.
 But there is one 2' portion of the walkway that is checkerboard stone ending in an 9" riser up to the patio.
 Please keep this in mind when booking.

 As we do love traveling, we might be home during your stay or we might have gone off on an "adventure" somewhere in or out of the country last-minute.
 Our life is spontaneous like that.
-Just yesterday my husband decided to cancel his local bike trip and booked a 3a flight to Guatemala for five days.
+Once, my husband decided to cancel his local bike trip and booked a 3a flight the next day to Guatemala for five days.
 So you're expected to be pretty independent.
-Read the Guidelines and Directions before arriving, as they'll answer all of your questions.
+Read the Guidelines and Directions before arrival, as they'll answer all of your questions...

 OUR EXTERIOR (aka: THE GARDEN)